-Participant Claims Against Sponsors And Related Fiduciaries No. Case Name & Judges Motion to Dismiss Motion for Class Certification Motion for Summary Judgment Other Events/ Noteworthy Items 13.
-Loomis v.
+Part icipant Claims Agai inst Sponsors And I Related Fiduciaries No. Case Name & Judges Motion to Dismiss Motion for Class Certification Motion for Summary Judgment Other Events/ Noteworthy Items affirmance of Hecker v.
+Deere & Co. dismissal.
+12. Loomis v.
 Exelon Corp., 1:06-cv- 04900 (N.D.
-Ill. filed 9/11/06) Judge John W. Darrah Amended complaint filed on 8/19/09 Motion to dismiss granted, in part, and denied, in part, on 2/21/07.
+III. filed 9/11/06) Judge John W. Darrah Amended complaint filed on 8/19/09 Motion to dismiss granted, in part, and denied, in part, on 2/21/07.
 Plaintiff's prayer for investment losses stricken because plaintiff failed to allege nexus between administrative fees charged by participants and market-based losses.
 Motion to dismiss amended complaint filed on 9/11/09.
 Motion for class certification granted on 6/26/07.
 Not made.
 Significance: Permission to file an amended complaint denied on 11/14/07 with leave to re-file.
 Prayer for investment losses stricken.
 Class certified.
 The amended complaint alleges, among other things, that: (1) defendants improperly used retail mutual funds when less expensive institutional mutual funds, separate accounts, or commingled funds were available; and (2) defendants improperly allowed administrative fees to increase with the increase in plan assets.
 On December 9, 2009, the court granted defendants' motion to dismiss the amended complaint.
 The court based its decision on its finding that the case was not "materially distinguishable" from the Seventh Circuit's Hecker v.
 Deere decision.
 The court ruled that, as in Hecker, the gist of the plaintiffs' claim is that defendants violated fiduciary duties by selecting investment options with excessive fees.
 The court ruled that this claim could not survive defendants' motion to dismiss because Hecker found that plan fiduciaries do not have to "scour the market to find and offer the cheapest possible fund."
 The court noted that the fund expense ratios were in line with the fund expense ratios in Hecker.
-Further, the court noted that the facts were even better for the defendants than the facts in Hecker because the plan involved in Hecker only offered retail funds while the plan in issue in this case offered both retail and wholesale funds.
+Further, the court noted that the fund expense ratio in Hecker only offered retail funds while the plan in issue in this case offered both retail and wholesale funds.
 The court also found that plaintiffs' challenge of revenue sharing arrangements and asset based fees were foreclosed by Hecker.
 Lastly, the court found that plaintiffs failed to state a claim against certain corporate committees named as defendants because the plaintiffs failed to allege anything beyond mere conclusory statements.
-Plaintiffs have appealed the court's decision dismissing the case to the Seventh Circuit.
-Oral argument was held on 9/13/10.